Juniper/contrail-specs/device_functional_groups.md

 2) User edits the Device Info file given during ZTP.
 A new optional per-device attribute called "Device Functional Group" can be specified for each device to give the name of the DFG to be used during ZTP or RMA activation.
+3) User can also add a "Route-Reflector' flag in the devcice info file if he wants to include Route-Reflector as a rb role for that DFG on the fly.
-3) During the early stages of ZTP, the Device Info file is parsed and the DFGs are validated to exist.
+4) During the early stages of ZTP, the Device Info file is parsed and the DFGs are validated to exist.
 If any DFG does not exist, an error is thrown.
-4) For each device with a DFG specified in the Device Info file, a reference is drawn between the device's physical-router object and device-functional-group object.
+5) For each device with a DFG specified in the Device Info file, a reference is drawn between the device's physical-router object and device-functional-group object.
-5) During the image upgrade step of ZTP, if a device has a device-functional-group reference and a device-functional-group-os-version is specified, and the os-version exists for that family, then the image is upgraded to that version.
+6) During the image upgrade step of ZTP, if a device has a device-functional-group reference and a device-functional-group-os-version is specified, and the os-version exists for that family, then the image is upgraded to that version.
 Otherwise, the fabric-wide os-version is used, or none is used for image upgrade.
-6) As the last step of ZTP, the role assignment job playbook will now be called.
+7) As the last step of ZTP, a new role assignment dfg job playbook will now be called.
 For each device which has device-functional-group->device-functional-group-physical-role and/or device-functional-group->device-functional-group-routing-bridging-roles defined,
-the role assignment playbook will be called to assign those roles to the device.
+the new playbook writes data to the role assignment template annotations of the fabric.
+A dictionary consisting information about the device, the physical role and the routing bridging role that is user selected based on the dfg specified is written.
+UI will read this dictionary and preapre the device to be assigned the specified roles.
+After ztp, when the user clicks on role assignment, all those devices for which the use had specified DFGs in the beginning will be auto-populated with physical and rb roles.
+The user will have the ability to modify them.
 If the roles are not specified, then the existing behavior is applied where the user is given the option to apply roles manually.